IgrecL/japanese/README.md

 * [RTK (Remembering The Kanji)](https://mega.nz/folder/SkUABA5Q#4DT43HxP5vZi1pVq44_TVQ): another famous method but with a really weird order
 * [Kanji no Yomi](https://github.com/IgrecL/KanjiNoYomi): a tool I created to review kanji on'yomi

-### Grammar
+Even more important than learning kanji is understanding how Japanese is structured.
 Famous Japanese grammar books aimed at foreigners (Minna no Nihongo, Genki, etc.) teach Japanese grammar in a weird order in my opinion.
 I would say that learning grammar combining different guides is the best way to understand it completely (and of course immersion).

 * [Tae Kim's Guide](https://guidetojapanese.org/learn/grammar): highly regarded free guide
 * [Minna no Nihongo](https://learnjapaneseaz.com/vocabulary-for-minna-no-nihongo-1.html): book often used in Japanese class all around the world